Club: FC Dynamo Moscow | Capacity: 27,000 seats | Scheduled opening: 2018 | Status: under construction

-The VTB Arena is the proposed new stadium of FC Dynamo.
-It has a planned capacity of 33,000 seats, which can be expanded to 45,000 if the stadium gets selected as a playing venue for the 2018 World Cup.
+The VTB Arena is the currently under construction new stadium of FC Dynamo.
+It has a planned capacity of 27,000 seats.

-First plans for the stadium were presented in the summer of 2010.
-The stadium will be built on the site of the old Dynamo Stadium that got closed in 2008.
-Part of the facade, that is listed as a monument, will be preserved in the new stadium design, though most of the old stadium will be demolished.
+First plans for the stadium were published in the summer of 2010 and presented a new stadium to be built on the site of the old Dynamo Stadium that had closed in 2008.
+Part of the facade, that is listed as a monument, was to be preserved in the new stadium design, though most of the old stadium would be demolished.

 The total project consists of a football stadium, multi-use indoor arena, and several real-estate projects, all with a complete value of $1.5 billion.
 The stadium and arena will be integrated under one roof.
 The stadium design is by Manica Architecture.